terminalforlife/ShellProjects/source/autoexec/README.md

 # Introduction

-Together with an editor like Vi-IMproved, EMACS, or even Nano, this development tool allows the user the pleasure of programming in an IDE-like environment, surrounded by terminals.
+Together with an editor like Vi-IMproved, EMACS, or even Nano, this Linux development tool allows the user the pleasure of programming in an IDE-like environment, surrounded by terminals.
 Simply touching (writing to) the file will result in the re-execution of it.

-Flexibly, the user can make use of AutoExec when working with Perl, Python, Shell, AWK, and Ruby; this is, however, not a complete list, as it's very likely AutoExec can be used in multiple additional ways.
+Flexibly, the user can make use of AutoExec in Linux when working with Perl, Python, Shell, AWK, and Ruby; this is, however, not a complete list, as it's very likely AutoExec can be used in multiple additional ways.

 The user can either rely on AutoExec's own interpreter auto-detection, or override with his or her own choice of executable.

-Demonstrations of AutoExec can be found all over the YouTube channel of the author of AutoExec, [Learn Linux](https://www.youtube.com/c/learnlinux).
+Demonstrations of AutoExec can be found all over the YouTube channel of the author of AutoExec, [Terminalforlife](https://www.youtube.com/c/terminalforlife) (formerly _Learn Linux_).

+As you might've guessed by now, this tool was written for **Linux**, so likely will _not_ work on operating systems like the BSDs, Apple's offerings, and surely Windows (maybe with WSL).
+If you'd like to help support such a platform, get in touch, so that perhaps we can sort out a patch or some sort of compatibility update.

 # Installation Instructions